 Losing a pet is often our first experience with loss and grief.

-Since that time there have been many losses, much more significant ones than the loss of a family pet, and of course more losses are yet to come.
+Since that time there have been many losses, more significant ones than the loss of a family pet, and of course more losses are yet to come.

 Why do we avoid these topics so much?